 - Substantial research paper or practicum requirement

-M.A. in International Development and Master of Theological Studies
+International Development (MA) and Master of Theological Studies

-A dual master’s degree is offered by the School of International Service and Wesley Theological Seminary.
-Graduates receive both the M.A. in International Develop¬ment and the Master of Theological Studies.
+A dual master's degree program is offered by the School of International Service and Wesley Theological Seminary.
+Graduates receive both the MA in International Development and the Master of Theological Studies.

 Admission and Requirements

 - Applications are submitted to both SIS and Wesley.
 Students must be admitted separately to each program.

 - Students may count up to 9 credit hours from Wesley toward the related field/concentration requirement for the MA in International Development, and an additional 3 credit hours toward the research requirement if they select the thesis option.

 Please refer to the Wesley Theological Seminary catalog for a description of the degree requirements for the Master of Theological Studies, or call the Admissions Office at 202-885-8659.